• Home

 In this episode of Muscat Endoscopy Academy Webinar Series, I speak with Dr. Morteza Shafazand, Senior Consultant in Gastroenterology at the Karolinska Institute, Stockholm, Sweden.
 He shares how we can deliver endoscopy that is not only high-quality but also comfortable for patients.
 We discuss practical techniques to reduce pain, the role of sedation and insufflation, and how lessons from advanced procedures can improve everyday practice.

-Understanding esophageal manometry - Part A : Normal finding
+Understanding esophageal manometry : Normal findings

 In this episode of the Muscat Endoscopy Academy Webinar Series, I sit down with Bassel Duwaji, Application Specialist, to walk through what a normal esophageal manometry study should look like.
 Before we can recognize motility disorders, we need to master the baseline: patient preparation, a clean swallow protocol, normal UES/LES relaxation, coordinated peristalsis, acceptable normal variants, and how to report a normal study so clinicians can act with confidence.

-Understanding esophageal manometry - part B : equipment & te
+Understanding esophageal manometry: equipment & technique

-Inside A 2-year therapeutic endoscopy fellowship
+Inside a 2-year therapeutic endoscopy fellowship

 In this Muscat Endoscopy Academy Webinar, Dr. Thomas Archer shares insights on completing a structured 2-year therapeutic endoscopy fellowship — from choosing the right program and mentor to developing skills, managing complications, maintaining balance, and applying new expertise after training.